moneuron/meta/README.md

    ```
 4. Continue with the analysis.
 ---
-If you use this in your work, please cite it like the following:
+If you use this software, please cite it as below:
 > Shakiba, M. meta: A Meta-analysis Tool (2023).